georgethomas97/factset-guessing-game/README.md

 # Setup Instructions

 In order to run the program, you can download/clone the repository and then import the GuessingProgram directory as a maven project into your IDE and then start the GuessingGameLauncher class (located in the com.game.guesser.client package inside src/main/java) as a Java Application.
 Before running the program, please make sure the compiler source and target versions in the pom.xml matches your system Java version.

+# Guessing Game v1.1

+The new version of the project has been developed as a web app using Spring Boot and JSP.
+The directory structure is similar to the first version, except for the additional packages created for the controller and the SpringBootApplication classes.

+# Setup Instructions for Guessing Game v1.1

+In order to run the program, you can download/clone the repository and then import the Guessing Game v1.1 folder as a maven project into your IDE.
+Once the project has been imported, it should be started as a Spring Boot App.
+Once the application has started, you can go to localhost:8080/index to the start the game.
+Please note that as per the  guidelines, the program will terminate after 3 tries or when you guess the correct answer (whichever is earliest) and you will need to restart the application from the IDE to play again.